 Job 10

 Job turns away from his friends.
-He has heard enough of their arguments, and he will speak now to God directly - not the careful, composed prayer of a man trying to say the right thing, but the unguarded cry of one whose pain has gone past pretense.
+He has heard enough of their arguments, and he will speak now to God directly, with the unguarded cry of one whose pain has gone past pretense, past the careful and composed prayer of a man trying to say the right thing.
 My soul is weary of my life, he begins; I will leave my complaint upon myself; I will speak in the bitterness of my soul.
 And his opening plea is not an accusation but a request, almost a child's request of a parent: Do not condemn me; shew me wherefore thou contendest with me.
 Tell me what I am charged with.
-Let me at least know why.3

 And then the chapter opens into something extraordinary.
 Job does not reach for his record of good deeds or his standing in the community.
 He reaches all the way back to the beginning - to the fact that God Himself made him.
 Thine hands have made me and fashioned me together round about, he says; thou hast clothed me with skin and flesh, and hast fenced me with bones and sinews.
 Thou hast granted me life and favour.
 Job rehearses the intimacy of his own creation: the Maker who formed him in the womb the way a potter shapes wet clay, who built him bone by bone, who breathed him into being and kept him alive.
-This is the heart of his appeal - the One he is pleading with is the One whose own hands made him.

 It is, in its way, an audacious thing to say, and it is the very opposite of unbelief.
 Job presses his complaint against God precisely because he will not stop believing God formed him with care.
 How, he asks, can the hands that fashioned me so tenderly now seem bent on undoing me?
 Why create something with such attention only to crush it?
 The lament runs all the way to the chapter's bewildered close - wherefore then hast thou brought me forth out of the womb? - and ends in a plea for nothing more than a little respite before the land of darkness.
 What the chapter quietly teaches is that this kind of speech is allowed: a sufferer may take his hardest questions straight to his Maker and lay them down at the very feet of the One who formed him - and the book that records it never calls it sin.